foundev/mweb/README.md

 ## Endpoints

-- `GET /` returns a plain text message.
+- `GET /` serves files from the configured `directory` for the matched host.
 - `GET /healthz` returns a JSON health response.
-- When a config file is provided, each `host` entry may customize `root_message` and `health_message`.
+- When a config file is provided, each `host` entry must set a `directory` and may customize `health_message`.
-- When a host sets `directory`, requests are served from that directory using the request path.